Robin Antin: Matt Goss and the Dirty Virgins

 After becoming Goss's agent, Antin cast the Dirty Virgins, a Vegas-based girl former dance group consisting of Tala Marie, Emily Istre, Amber William, and Monteece Mask and new dancer include Veronica Collazo Marrero, Kaelee Jones, Teresa Antonette, Ashley Belle, Angela Acosta, Anna Sambeck to accompany Goss for his show.
 Along with them, she cast singers Mecca Madison and Angela Jude.
 From a style point of view they are very much like the original concept of the Pussycat Dolls.

-Other Projects
+Other projects

-Other Choreography
+Other choreography

 As a choreographer, Antin worked with Paris Hilton, Anastacia, Pink, the Offspring and No Doubt.
 Additionally, she was responsible for the dance ensembles in various films.

 On January 2, 2010, Antin, Tony Selznick, and Paula Abdul presented choreography agent Julie McDonald with an award for being a pioneer of dance representation and a friend, helper, and agent to many choreographers for over 25 years.
 The award was presented at The Carnival: Choreographer's Ball 11th Anniversary Show.

 She was a judge on the Lifetime reality television show Abby's Ultimate Dance Competition in Season 1.
+Antin was also an associate choreographer and a creative co-producer on the stage musical Burlesque, based on the 2010 film of the same name by her brother, Steve Antin.